ingenico-zanetti/BMDLensController/README.md

 For absolute as well as relative moves, the boundaries are checked: no move is allowed to end outside of the known setpoints for this servo.

-v3.0.1 introduces a new syntax for speed parameter: this is called timed moves.
-By adding an 's' after what was the PWM setting, it becomes the time the move should complete in.
-The value is a float, and the timing can be precise down to millisecond, but don't expected miracle on small move or don't expect highly accurate timings.
-Nonetheless, this allows for synchronized moves:

-AT+Z=48.,2.3s;+F=10.,2.3s

-will reach 48mm zoom and 10m focus at the same time, in about 2.3s.

 The setpoint syntax has a dot '.' in the value (so 4 should be written 4. else it will be considered as an absolute ADC setting)
 Examples of "setpoint" syntax